davidegat/G-PoinT/README.md

 G-PoinT can work well with English input also if a different language is set, but best results are obtained if input is written in your own language (generates a better presentation script and MP3).

 **Customize GPT results for text and pictures**\
-For different results (more slides, more text, specific contexts), modify the [prompt](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api) in **config.ini**.
+For different results (more slides, more text, specific contexts), modify [prompt](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api) in **config.ini**.
 Try different prompts, temperatures, and tokens for fine-tuned results.
-If you need more realistic, artistic, or other styles for picture generation, modify DALL-E prompt accordingly, read comments in the code for details.
+If you need more realistic, artistic, or other styles for picture generation, modify DALL-E prompt accordingly.
 Also, refer to [pptx library documentation](https://python-pptx.readthedocs.io/en/latest/) to customize font, colors, text size, and other presentation elements.

-**Please note**: the script actually works well generating 8 slides made of 6 points each.
-If you need to increase the slide number, the amount of text, or to give GPT more "fantasy" editing the [temperature](https://platform.openai.com/docs/api-reference/completions/create#completions/create-temperature) parameters, you should check for appropriate [token size](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them) and be ready to wait **longer generation times** and pay more on API costs (still really low btw).
+**Please note**: If you need to increase slide number, amount of text, or to give GPT more "fantasy" editing the [temperature](https://platform.openai.com/docs/api-reference/completions/create#completions/create-temperature) parameters, you should check for appropriate [token size](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them) and be ready to wait **longer generation times** and pay more on API costs (still really low btw).

 **What it does?**
-- Shows Tkinter GUI and asks the user for a topic and the number of pictures to generate
+- Shows Tkinter GUI and asks user for a topic and the number of pictures to generate
 - Sends prompt and topic to GPT
 - Gets back 8 key points, each one will be a slide
 - Sends one prompt for each key point to generate slide content text
-- Creates a PPTX file from the template with key points as slide titles, and fills them with generated text
+- Creates a PPTX file from template with key points as slide titles, and fills them with generated text
-- Translates the topic from whatever language to English (also via GPT prompt - if not already in English).
+- Translates topic from whatever language to English (also via GPT prompt - if not already in English).
-- Asks DALL-E for pictures using the topic in English
+- Asks DALL-E for pictures using topic in English
 - Saves PPTX and PNG files.
 - Generates other files at user request: presentation script, MP3 audio of the script.
 - The first slide will be empty for user customization